Shop

 Need rope cut to length, a specific construction, or a certified sling assembly?
 Call 011 345 8800 or email sales@toco.co.za.

 Toco Lifting is approved by the Department of Labour to undertake Conformance Inspections and Performance Testing (Load Testing) per approved SABS, SANS, or relevant OEM Standard.
 Toco has supplied and tested lifting, lashing and rigging equipment since 2002, operating from a Germiston head office and a Cape Town branch.
-Steel wire rope is one of the equipment categories within Toco’s Lifting Machinery Entity registration, LME No. 008.
+Steel wire rope is one of the equipment categories Toco is approved to inspect and test.

 What steel wire rope does Toco stock as standard?